gukenji/odin-kittens/README.md

 # Kittens API

-Odin Project Course Project with the ob
+Odin Project Course Project with the objective of creating a very simple kitten application and making the data available in API.